jianzhnie/CyberAttackSimulator/docs/source/running_a_session_gui.rst

 Log display
 ***********
-The next section is a live display of the logs produced by :class: `~yawning_titan.yawning_titan_run.YawningTitanRun` related to the Individual stages of the run session
+The next section is a live display of the logs produced by :class: `~cyberattacksim.cyberattacksim_run.CyberAttackRun` related to the Individual stages of the run session

 Preview output